-- 2 lbs.
-Organic Prairie Grass-Fed Ground Beef (may substitute ground turkey)
+- 2 lbs. lean ground beef (may substitute ground turkey)

 - 1 small yellow onion, diced

-- 1 small bell pepper, diced (any color, preferably organic)
+- 1 small bell pepper, diced (any color)

 - ¾ cup water

-- 2 Tbsp. yellow mustard (may substitute compliant Dijon mustard)
+- 2 tablespoons yellow mustard (may substitute Dijon mustard for Whole30-compatible)

-- ½ tsp. fish sauce (may substitute coconut aminos or tamari*)
+- ½ teaspoon fish sauce (may substitute coconut aminos or tamari*)

 For Sweet Potato “Buns:”